Caste-related violence in Bihar: Pipra Massacre, 1979-80

-Pipra is a village in Jehanabad district, here the landowners are Kurmi, a backward caste.
-In the past the land owners were Muslim zamindars who left the village during partition with the help of their Dalit kamias, against the wish of many Kurmis who planned to burn the Muslim houses.
-Later the zamindars sold their land to the Kurmi buyers who started expecting respect from Dalit workers at par with older zamindars.
+Pipra is a village in Jehanabad district.
+Here the landowners are Kurmi, a backward caste.
+In the past the land owners were Muslim zamindars who left the village during partition with the help of their Dalit kamias, against the wish of many Kurmis who planned to burn the Muslim's houses.
+Later the zamindars sold their land to the Kurmi buyers who started expecting respect from Dalit workers on a par with older zamindars.
 With time, Dalits became sympathetic to the Naxal Movement.
-Things worsened due to a drought in 1978-79, which made their condition desperate.
-In December 1979, Naxals killed a Kurmi landlord, in retaliation to which on February 25, 1980, heavily armed men attacked Dalit houses in Pipra village.
+Things worsened due to a drought in 1978–79, which made their condition desperate.
+In December 1979, Naxals killed a Kurmi landlord, in retaliation for which on February 25, 1980, heavily armed men attacked Dalit houses in Pipra village.
 27 houses were burnt and 5 women, 3 adults and 6 children were killed.